 ).
 Netzero will connect to the Gateway, collect diagnostic data, and display it in the Powerwall and Strings tabs.

-Like every lithium-ion battery, Powerwall will degrade over time and lose capacity.
+Like all lithium-ion batteries, Powerwall loses capacity over time.
 Netzero allows you to track the degradation over time.
 Refer to the Tesla documentation for warranty details on Powerwall 2.

 If you have a Powerwall+, you will also get string-level data: current, voltage, and power for each string of arrays connected to your inverter.
 This can be useful for investigating production issues and finding issues with individual strings of solar panels.